sandinmyjoints/zero-to-node-short/notes.md

 * We have a text to speech (TTS) product that actually does a pretty good job of pronouncing arbitrary Spanish and English text (play Spanish sample).
-* The TTS application is enterprise software that only runs on the command line, but our old PHP app is not working well and not worth repairing.
+* The TTS application is enterprise software that only runs on the command line, but our old PHP app was not working well and not worth repairing.

-## Slide 3 - The Solution/Yikes/What's it really doing
+## Slide 3 - The Solution/What's it really doing

 * The solution is (you may have guessed) a node app.
 * Thus is born Cicero, my first foray into node.
 * What's this app really doing?
 * Taking in a string and